gregwell/gregwell/README.md

 I'm looking for a challenging full-stack / front-end (React.js) student internship!
 I can work full-time: July, August, September '21 or any month part-time.
 Feel free to contact me! 💬

+You can see **how I work** below:

+- 📌: important project
+- 👋: I'm currently working on
+- 😎: I'm currently focusing the most on

 **Latest university projects:**